nickthe13/portfolioNikolaosPapageorgiou/README.md

 Building My Portfolio with Angular and Signals

-As a developer passionate about modular architecture and performance optimization, I recently built my personal portfolio using Angular — not just as a showcase, but as a playground for modern frontend techniques.
+As a developer, i am passionate about modular architecture and performance optimization, I recently built my personal portfolio using Angular — not just as a showcase, but as a playground for modern frontend techniques.

  Why Angular?